HaebeTillmann/C-Arraysize/README.md

 }
 ```

-The above example outputs the length of the array in the console.
+The above example outputs the length of the array into the console.